 When the attribute factoryReset of the [reboot] resource is updated to TRUE, factory reset the corresponding node shall be applied.

+When the attribute reboot and factoryReset of the [reboot] resource are simultaneously set to TRUE in request, the CSE shall reject the request with a Response Status Code indicating "BAD_REQUEST" error.

 Retrieve